hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 There are a few ways to launch Geode with JIT, depending on both iOS version, and your use case.

-### For iOS 16 and Below
+### For iOS 16.6.1 and Below
 > ℹ️ **Note**: This method requires **AltStore** or **SideStore**.
 If you sideloaded this app with Sideloadly, this method __will not work__.

 Ensure that AltServer is running before proceeding.
+Also if you are on iOS 16.6.1 or Below, it is recommended to install **TrollStore** instead here: https://ios.cfw.guide/installing-trollstore

 #### Option 1: AltStore  (AltJIT)
 1. Enable the **Manual reopen with JIT** setting in the Geode app if you are using AltStore.